Shaharuddin Badaruddin: Death

 Badaruddin died of stage four colon cancer on 2 August 2018 at 6.28 pm at the Putrajaya Hospital at age 55.
-Shaharuddin's remains was brought to his residence at Desa Pinggiran Putra, Kajang before brought to the Jamiurrahmah Mosque at Kampung Limau Manis, Sungai Merab for prayers and then burial at Kampung Limau Manis Cemetery the next day.
+Shaharuddin's remains were brought to his residence at Desa Pinggiran Putra, Kajang before being brought to the Jamiurrahmah Mosque at Kampung Limau Manis, Sungai Merab for prayers and then burial at Kampung Limau Manis Cemetery the next day.
+Prime Minister Mahathir Mohamad conveyed his condolences over his passing.

 Badaruddin's death had let to the vacancy of Seri Setia state constituency which set for the 2018 Seri Setia by-election on the 8 September 2018 that saw PH candidate Halimey Abu Bakar from the PKR defeated Pan-Malaysian Islamic Party (PAS) candidate Halimah Ali to retain the seat.